rei/rei-cedar-docs/docs/patterns/alert-notifications/README.md

 </cdr-table>

 ### Use When
+-  The content added to the page is critical and needs immediate attention
 -  The application has made updates
 -  There are application failures, such as a lost connection to the server where local changes will not be saved
 -  The user is required to make a time sensitive interaction
 -  The user is presented with a required option that is page blocking

+### Don't Use When
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
+- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
+- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications))
+- Page usage should be blocked until the user takes an action within the message or exits (see [Alert Dialog](../alert-notifications/#transient-alert-notifications))
+- User interaction is required or content is critical to the user flow (see [Modal](../../components/modal/))
+- The message contains a rich UI experience (see [Modal](../../components/modal/))
+- The user makes a selection that does not change or add content to the page
+- As the only indication of an error

 While not invalid, using an alert, rather than a status notification within form field validation my cause confusion to some users of assisted technology.
 This is because it may read over the current or next form field label.